Lutzifer/keyboardSwitcher/README.md

 # keyboardSwitcher
 List, show and switch OSX Keyboard Layouts from the command line.

-A Tool to set the current KeyboardLayout
+A tool to set the current KeyboardLayout

 ## Available Commands:
 - list: list the available layouts